Pulp Summer Slam: PULP Summer Slam XV: Angels Descend

 Pulp Summer Slam XV is the 15th year of Pulp Summer Slam.
 Held on April 25, 2015, at Amorato Stadium, Quezon City.
 It featured foreign acts such as Killswitch Engage, Cradle of Filth, The Word Alive, Escape the Fate, Carcass, Suffocation and Chthonic.
 It also highlight local bands from the Philippines such as Slapshock, Greyhoundz, Queso, Wilabaliw, Razorback, Kjwan, Nobela (Red Horse Muziklaban 2014 Winner) and Godzilla vs. Tokyo (Red Horse Beer People's Choice Band).
 Because of the hot weather, Chthonic's bassist and backing vocals Doris Yeh passed out at the backstage after their set of the event.
 The ticket price also increased from 400.00 Pesos (Pulp Summer Slam 14) to 555.00 Pesos with free beer, free Pepsi bottle, free Pulp Magazine and a discount for Tribal shirt.

 Pulp Summer Slam XVI: Come Out & Play

 Pulp Summer Slam XVI: Come Out & Play was a heavy metal festival that took place on April 30, 2016, at Amoranto Stadium, Quezon City, Philippines.
-It featured foreign metal bands such as Lacuna Coil, Belphegor, Whitechapel, Veil of Maya, I Killed the Prom Queen, Protest the Hero, Act of Defiance, and Volumes.
+It featured foreign metal bands such as Lacuna Coil, Belphegor, Veil of Maya, I Killed the Prom Queen, Protest the Hero, Act of Defiance, and Volumes.
 Also performed there were local bands such as Slapshock, Greyhoundz, Razorback, Kjwan, Wilabaliw, and Insekto Pares.

 Pulp Summer Slam XVII: Redemption

 Pulp Summer Slam XVII: Redemption was a heavy metal festival that took place at the Amoranto Sports Center, Quezon City, Philippines.
 It featured foreign metal bands such as Megadeth, DragonForce, Whitechapel, Crossfaith, I See Stars, and Gods of Eden.
 Also performed there were local bands such as Slapshock, Greyhoundz, Razorback, Kjwan, Wilabaliw, and the Red Horse Muziklaban 2016 winner, Shotgun Combo.
+During Megadeth's set, one of the crowd threw a bottle at Dave Mustaine.
+After a short break, Mustaine confronted that person.